AI Use Cases/Logistics

 Year-one savings compound only if procurement acts on exception data

 The system surfaces patterns of carrier overages and contract misalignment as procurement signals.
 If your procurement team doesn't use that data to renegotiate rates with chronic offenders, you recover the one-time billing errors but leave the structural overcharge problem in place.
-The 15-22% freight cost reduction cited in deployment outcomes assumes procurement closes the loop-AP automation alone doesn't get you there.
+The freight-cost reduction target assumes procurement closes the loop - AP automation alone doesn't get you there.

 Frequently Asked Questions